wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 1. Set a way to turn off usage automatically.

 ### Decoupled compute & storage

-    PROTIP: Unlike traditional databases (and database machines such as Terradata) which run continuously and racking up charge, you don't pay for compute charges unless you're running jobs because Snowflake has <strong>decoupled compute from storage</strong>.
+    PROTIP: Unlike traditional databases (and "monolithic" database machines such as Terradata) which run continuously and racking up charge, Snowflake customers don't pay for compute charges unless jobs are being run.
+This is because Snowflake has <strong>decoupled compute from storage</strong>.

     This decoupling also means that you're free to amass data without having to buy larger machines.

+Snowflake's customers don't see its proprietary compute layer running on commodity virtual machines (AWS, GCP or Azure).
+It's rumored to have intelligent predicate pushdown + smart caching.
+Hybrid columnar system inspired by C-Store, MonetDB among others.

+ Snowflake's data is stored in a hybrid columnar format (PAX) with aggressive metadata caching.
+Snowflake's proprietary columnar object store format runs <strong>in-memory / SSD</strong>.